FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-If so, she's showing clear signs of a submissive urination problem - and it's something she has absolutely no control over!
+If so, she is showing clear signs of dog submissive urination - and it's something she has absolutely no control over!

 Although any dog can exhibit submissive urination, it's most common in puppies and particularly in female puppies (under 1 year old) and the small/tiny breeds.

 Most puppies eventually grow out of this behavior, especially when their owners understand it and approach it correctly.

 If your puppy or dog is having this problem, it's very important to understand that she isn't being 'bad' or disobedient, or urinating because she needs a potty break.

 A dog will often urinate submissively when greeted by, or in the presence of, the dominant or 'alpha' of the pack.
 It's a very obvious way of showing respect to a higher-ranking pack member, and a gesture of submission.

 She's simply trying to pass on a message (totally instinctively, it's not something that she has physical control over because it's an emotionally driven behavior) that in the 'dog world' is completely normal and understood by all parties.